Botswana

 Botswana’s anti-poaching initiatives set a global standard, integrating traditional practices with modern technology.
 At Patrol, we actively promote awareness through stories of frontline conservation, inviting supporters to join our cause.
 Explore related topics through our Zambia hub or learn more about the ongoing threat of ivory poaching and how you can help protect Africa’s wildlife treasures.

-By respecting Botswana’s conservation rules and supporting these vital initiatives, each visitor contributes significantly to sustaining the country’s incredible biodiversity for generations to come.
+By respecting Botswana’s conservation rules and supporting these vital initiatives, each visitor makes a significant contribution to sustaining the country’s incredible biodiversity for generations to come.